RarelyCharlie/rarelycharlie.github.io/_howto/smileymenu.md

 feedback: "https://www.7cups.com/@RarelyCharlie"
 ---
 <style>img {box-shadow: 4px 4px 12px #aaa;}</style>
-This page describes how you might be able to enhance chats with a popup menu for inserting smileys in your messages.
+This page describes how you might be able to enhance chats with a popup menu for inserting smileys (emoji) in your messages.

-<div style="border: 1px solid #a00; padding: 1ex; margin: 0 0 0 -1ex; color: #a00;"><b>Update pending</b><br>Some of the information on this page is out of date.
+<div style="border: 1px solid #a00; padding: 1ex; margin: 0 0 1em -1ex; color: #a00;"><b>Update pending</b><br>Some of the information on this page is out of date.
 It is due to be updated by Monday, February 8th, 2021.</div>

-The 15 smileys in the menu are supported by 7 Cups.
-When you use them, everyone sees the same smileys.
+The 15 emoji in the menu include 14 that are supported by 7 Cups, and an extra one.
+This is because 7 Cups originally supported 15, but one of them was never implemented and was later withdrawn.

+The 14 supported emoji can also be inserted by typing text emoticons like `:)` for a smiling face.
+These are listed in [Type smileys in chats](https://rarelycharlie.github.io/howto/smileys).

-If you insert other smileys in your messages, some people might not see them in the same way you do, and some people might not be able to see them at all.
+When you use emoji in a message, not everyone sees the same emoji.
+Some people might not see them in the same way you do, and some people might not be able to see them at all.
 This depends on what kind of device they are using and how it is configured.

 ### Who can use the smiley menu?
 You can probably use the smiley menu if you use 7 Cups in a web browser on a computer.

 You might be able to use the smiley menu if you use 7 Cups in a web browser on an Android device.